ml250271/itk_challenge_01/README.md

 # Offices list

-Offices list is a test project - website that displays a list of offices around the world in three ways: a list, a grid and a map view.
+Offices list is a test project - website that displays a list of offices around the world.
+It containes a navigation bar that uses [React-router](https://reacttraining.com/react-router/web/guides/quick-start) and leads to three pages: Link, Grid and Map.
+Each of those pages renders the offices in quoted style.

 ## Technology and framework